redhotvengeance/topl/README.md

 mocha
 ```

-You can also run the example TOML in `test/example.toml` with:
+You can also run the examples in `test/fixtures` through topl with:

 ```bash
 cake test